 4.10.a.
-Rotations in direct patient care should be of sufficient length to allow residents to develop skills in providing ongoing, prevention-oriented care. ^(Detail)
+Rotations in direct patient care should be of sufficient length to allow residents to develop skills in providing ongoing, prevention-oriented care.
+(Detail)

 4.11.
-Didactic and Clinical Experiences Residents must be provided with protected time to participate in core didactic activities. ^(Core)
+Didactic and Clinical Experiences

+Residents must be provided with protected time to participate in core didactic activities.
+(Core)

 - 4.11.a.
-If the prerequisite clinical education is integrated into a 36-month program format, the PGY-1 must provide broad education in fundamental clinical skills of medicine relevant to the practice of preventive medicine. ^(Core) - 4.11.a.1.
-The program director must oversee and ensure the quality of didactic and clinical education in the PGY-1. ^(Core) - 4.11.a.2.
-At least 10 months of the PGY-1 must include experience providing direct patient care in the inpatient and outpatient settings in family medicine, internal medicine, obstetrics and gynecology, pediatrics, or surgery. ^(Core)
+If the prerequisite clinical education is integrated into a 36-month program format, the PGY-1 must provide broad education in fundamental clinical skills of medicine relevant to the practice of preventive medicine.
+(Core) - 4.11.a.1.
+The program director must oversee and ensure the quality of didactic and clinical education in the PGY-1.
+(Core) - 4.11.a.2.
+At least 10 months of the PGY-1 must include experience providing direct patient care in the inpatient and outpatient settings in family medicine, internal medicine, obstetrics and gynecology, pediatrics, or surgery.
+(Core) - 4.11.b.
+The program must assess the knowledge, skills, and competence of each incoming resident as they relate to the educational goals of the program.
+(Core) - 4.11.b.1.
+This should include a self-assessment, an in-service examination, and a structured interview or other method to assess knowledge, skills, and competence.
+(Detail) - 4.11.b.2.
+The assessment should be used by the program director and faculty members to guide the development of an individualized educational plan for each resident, which should: (Detail)

-- 4.11.b.
-The program must assess the knowledge, skills, and competence of each incoming resident as they relate to the educational goals of the program. ^(Core) - 4.11.b.1.
-This should include a self-assessment, an in-service examination, and a structured interview or other method that assesses knowledge, skills, and competence. ^(Detail) - 4.11.b.2.
-The assessment should be used by the program director and faculty members to guide development of an individualized educational plan for each resident, which should: ^(Detail) - 4.11.b.2.a. direct the acquisition of a core set of competencies, skills, and knowledge appropriate to the objectives of the individual resident based on assessment of each resident; ^(Detail) - 4.11.b.2.b. denote the courses, rotations, and activities to which the resident will be assigned to develop the designated clinical skills, knowledge, and competencies; and, ^(Detail) - 4.11.b.2.c. be reviewed as part of the semiannual evaluation. ^(Detail) - 4.11.c.
-Residents must have educational experiences within a patient care environment that address direct clinical issues relevant to public health and general preventive medicine. ^(Core) - 4.11.c.1.
-Each resident must have progressive responsibility for direct patient care and the management of health and provision of health care for a defined population. ^(Core) - 4.11.d.
-Residents must complete a Master of Public Health or another equivalent degree program prior to completion of the residency program. ^(Core) - 4.11.d.1.
+4.11.b.2.a. direct the acquisition of a core set of competencies, skills, and knowledge appropriate to the objectives of the individual resident based on assessment of each resident: (Detail) 4.11.b.2.b. denote the courses, rotations, and activities to which the resident will be assigned to develop the designated clinical skills, knowledge, and competencies; and, (Detail) 4.11.b.2.c. be reviewed as part of the semiannual evaluation.
+(Detail) 4.11.c.
+Residents must have educational experiences within a patient care environment that address direct clinical issues relevant to occupational and environmental medicine.
+(Core) 4.11.c.1.
+Each resident must have progressive responsibility for direct patient care and the management of health and provision of health care for a defined population.
+(Core) 4.11.d.
+Residents must complete a Master of Public Health or another equivalent degree program prior to completion of the residency program.
+(Core) 4.11.d.1.
 All residents must complete graduate-level courses that include the five content areas of: epidemiology; biostatistics; health services management and administration; environmental health; and the behavioral aspects of health.
-(Core) - 4.11.e.
-Didactic conferences must be structured to facilitate interaction between faculty members and residents. ^(Detail) - 4.11.f.
-Resident education must take place in settings where decisions about the health of defined populations are routinely made and where analyses and policies affecting the health of these individuals are under active study and development. ^(Core) - 4.11.f.1.
-Residents must have a minimum of two months of direct patient care experience during each year of the program. ^(Core)
+(Core) 4.11.e.
+Didactic conferences must be structured to facilitate interactions between faculty members and residents.
+(Detail) 4.11.f.
+Resident education must take place in settings that provide opportunities for residents to manage the clinical, scientific, social, legal, and administrative issues from the perspectives of workers, employers, and regulatory or legal authorities.
+(Core) 4.11.f.1.
+Residents must have a minimum of four months of direct patient care experience in an occupational setting during each year of the program.
+(Core) 4 11 f 2 Residents' clinical experiences must include participation in the following learning activities: clinical occupational and environmental medicine; (Core) 4.11.f.2.a. disaster preparedness and emergency management; (Core) 4.11.f.2.b. environmental health; (Core) 4.11.f.2.c. hazard recognition, evaluation, and control; (Core) 4.11.f.2.d.